KL airport transfers for all wallet sizes

 Who is it for: Savvy travellers looking for the quickest and most reliable journey between the airport and the city.
 Ideal for those travelling solo or in a small group, with minimal suitcases.
 It’s convenient, comfortable, affordable, and hassle-free.

 Travelling on a budget?
 You can opt for a shared bus transfer between KLIA2 and KL Sentral for only RM12.
 Simply sit back and relax aboard an air-conditioned and spacious bus.
 The journey time is approximately an hour but can take longer during peak hours when there is more congestion on the road.

 Make sure to be at the meet-up location at least 15 minutes prior to your scheduled departure so you don’t miss your ride.
 Look out for the AeroBus driver at the arrival hall of KLIA 2 or at the bus terminal in KL Sentral.
 If your flight is at KLIA, you can get to KLIA2 just one stop away on the KLIA Transit.

-Who is it for: Travellers looking to travel on a budget and don’t mind the long journey time.
-Great for those traveling at odd hours when other transport options are not available.
-Suitable for those traveling solo or in a small group, with minimal suitcases.
+Who is it for: Travellers looking to travel on a budget and don’t mind the longer journey time.
+Great for those travelling at odd hours when other transport options are not available.
+Suitable for those travelling solo or in a small group, with minimal suitcases.

 3. By private car

 Want to travel from KLIA or KLIA2 straight to your destination and vice versa?
 The private airport transfer gets you from door-to-door while you sit back and relax in the air-conditioned vehicle.
 This also gives you the privacy you need before or after a long flight.